JediXL/LeetCodeByPython/README.md

 # LeetCodeByPython
-The python codes of problems on LeetCode
+The python code of problems on LeetCode